 19 Mar OSC Broadcast Mode

-When you normally configure OSC settings so that Gig Performer can communicate with your control surface such as Lemur or TouchOSC running on your iPad, you will generally specify the IP address of your iPad in Gig Performer’s OSC configuration.
+Gig Performer is an audio plugin host with extensive OSC support.
+When you normally configure OSC settings so that Gig Performer can communicate with your control surface such as Lemur or TouchOSC running on your iPad or Android tablet, you will generally specify the IP address of your iPad/Android tablet in Gig Performer’s OSC configuration.
 Here’s an example where 192.168.0.31 represents the address of an iPad.

 However, what if you have Lemur running on your iPad and on your iPhone?
 Or what if you want your FoH engineer to have access to your controls or your want your OSC messages to be received by a MaxMSP patcher?
 You’re only allowed one Remote client IP address.